greenelab/brd-net/README.md

 conda activate brdnet
 ```

-Once everything is installed, if you want to add the environment as a jupyter notebook kernel, you can do so with
+Once everything is installed, if you want to create a Jupyter Notebook kernel from the environment, you can do so with

 ```sh
 conda activate brdnet